Ma-Marcinowski/Identificational-Model/README.md

     * 0.5.4.1.
 Dataframing v0.1:

       * There is a column containing image paths and there are one hot encoded: 145 columns referring to the authors' IDs; 2 columns referring to the authors' gender and handedness; 18 columns referring to the indicative features.

-      * Around 80% of each author's document extracts or patches were utilized for models' training.

-      * Around 20% of each author's document extracts or patches were utilized for models' testing and validation.
+      * Around 20% of each author's document patches were randomly selected for models' testing and validation, while the remainder was utilized for models' training.